 Are Cheapo Harmonicas Any Good?
 (Not Really)

 So in the world of harmonica it still seems true that you get what you pay for.
 Of all these new cheap harmonicas, the Souidmy sticks out from the pack as a great cheap-ass harmonica.
 The East Rock is not a bad option if looks matter as much as musical components.

-I still consider the Fender Blues Deluxe to be the best budget harmonica, and I’ll go on confidently recommending the Hohner Blues Band as great choice for those wanting to dip their toes in the water or on a very tight budget, but I’ll have to now say that the Souidmy is the cheapest harmonica that I think is worth buying.
+I still consider the East Top Too8K and the Fender Blues Deluxe to be the best budget harmonica, and I’ll go on confidently recommending the Hohner Blues Band as great choice for those wanting to dip their toes in the water or on a very tight budget, but I’ll have to now say that the Souidmy is the cheapest harmonica that I think is worth buying.
 Any of those would be half-decent choices for learning harmonica on (like if you’re doing my Beginner to Boss course *nudge, nudge, wink, wink* 😉 )